lawben/bote-hashmap/README.md

 ## Back of the Envelope Calculation for Software Engineers

-This is just a small example of hwo to quickly evaluate your ideas and understand where performance goes.
+This is just a small example of how to quickly evaluate your ideas and understand where performance goes.
 To run the code:

 ```shell